rafaelcanalesduron/semi-website/knowledge-base/Building your first use case/exploration-workshops.md

 description: foobar
 description: This document is to give you an overview of the SeMI Use Case Exploration Workshop.
 topic: Building your first use case
+tagline: If you are ready to build your first use case, read these articles to get a flying start.
 author: MM
 relating-articles: []
 previous-article: null